All Products

 4. On the SSL Clients page, click Create SSL Client.

-5. In the Create SSL Client panel, configure the parameters that are described in the following table and click OK.
+5. In the Create SSL Client panel, configure the following parameters and click OK.

 1.4.
 Download the SSL client certificate